About Me

 Please Note:

-These trainers / behaviourists haven’t moved on to the kinder, modern age of dog training.
-Positive reinforcement techniques are far more rewarding and are now widely known and applied all over the World and I would encourage you to select dog trainers / behaviourists who only practice positive rewards based techniques.
+These trainers haven’t moved on to the kinder, modern age of dog training.
+Behaviour and dog training has changed dramatically over the years.
+Positive reinforcement techniques are far more rewarding and are now widely known and applied all over the World.
+I would encourage you to select dog trainers and behaviourists who only practice positive reward based techniques.

 Recent References from Clients